Dreamworld: The Greatest Hits Live

 Dreamworld: The Greatest Hits Live is a worldwide concert tour by English synth-pop duo Pet Shop Boys.
 Billed by the group as their "first ever Greatest Hits tour", Dreamworld was originally announced on 11 September 2019, to take place in arenas across the United Kingdom from May to June 2020.
 The dates were postponed several times as a result of the COVID-19 pandemic.
 The tour ultimately began on 10 May 2022, at Teatro degli Arcimboldi in Milan.

 The tour included stops at Glastonbury Festival in 2022 and the Primavera Sound festivals in Barcelona, Madrid and Porto in June 2023, as well as its Latin American counterparts in November and December 2023.
 A five-night residency was held at the Royal Opera House in London in July 2024.
-Dreamworld continued through August 2025, with another leg scheduled to start in Japan in January 2026.
+Dreamworld continued in Europe in the summer of 2025 and visited Japan in January 2026.
+Additional concerts in 2026 include the Viña del Mar International Song Festival in Chile and the Lytham Festival in the UK.

 In 2023, Pet Shop Boys released Smash: The Singles 1985–2020, a greatest hits album inspired by the tour.
 A film recording of the tour's stop in Copenhagen premiered in cinemas worldwide in January and February 2024, under the title Dreamworld: The Greatest Hits Live at the Royal Arena Copenhagen.